crichards1179/Predicting-Crime-Category-from-Denver-Crime-Reports/README.md

 The frequency of crimes by type was plotted.
 The highest category of crimes is a catch-all category, "all other crimes".
 Unfortunately, the Denver Police Department does not provide a breakdown of this category making it difficult to extract any meaningful information.

-The second and thrid highest categories are a near tie at around 51,000 incidneces are "public disorder" and "larceny", respectively.
+The second and thrid highest categories are a near tie at around 51,000 incidents are "public disorder" and "larceny", respectively.
 Theft from vehicles and drug and alcohol offenses round out the top five.

 <img src="img/crime_frequency.png" raw=true/>